10 STEPS TO GETTING YOUR CONTENT SEEN

 Create a conversation.
 Write in a way that allows people to respond or share in the conversation.
 Actively seek to get the readers to share something back with you or to share the content.

 Write by using the words ‘you’ and ‘I’ throughout the blog post.
 This will make the reader feel like they are having a conversation.
-Doing this increases the chances of your blog being read and shared on the social web and spread throughout the web.
+Doing this increases the changes of your blog being read and shared on the social web and spread throughout the web.

 4. Promote Your Content